Rotation Push Up: How To Do, Benefits and Muscle Worked

 6. Continue to alternate sides, completing one full knee push-up each time.

-A rotational push-up with a resistance band increases the challenge to your upper body and also engage your core even more.
+A rotational push-up with a resistance band increases your upper body’s challenge and engages your core even more.

 It is a good way to add variety to your workout routine and increase the intensity of the exercise.